 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.
 The Foundation considers as a related party the Bulgarian-American Enterprise Fund.

-There were no related party payables at December 31, 2010 and 2009.
+There were no related party payables and receivables at December 31, 2011 and 2010.